OFFICIAL NAME

 Switzerland's Official Name

 What is the official name of Switzerland?
 Where does the name Switzerland come from?
-What is the origin of the abbreviation CH (Swiss top level internet domain & car sticker), what does it mean and why can we read HELVETIA on Swiss coins and postal stamps?
+What is the origin of the abbreviations CH (Swiss top level internet domain & car sticker) and CHF?
+What does CH mean and why can we read HELVETIA on Swiss coins and postal stamps?
 Why are Sz and SUI sometimes used as Switzerland's abbreviations?

 vs.